 If you fail to take reasonable measures to stop any further damage from occurring after a storm, your insurance company may refuse to pay for the added costs

 Keep a record of any temporary repairs and save receipts for all expenses, such as buying plywood and nails to board up a broken window.
 You’ll need the information when you file an insurance claim.

 Here are some additional claim tips:

-- Take inventory of your personal possessions and property.
-The easiest way to do this is to compare your inventory list that you prepared before the disaster to your new list – before-and-after photos and video are very helpful to insurers.
-Collect any receipts or proof of payment that proves the value of damaged items.
+- Take inventory of property and possessions.
+Compare the inventory list that you prepared before the disaster to your new list – before-and-after photos and videos are also very helpful to insurers.
+If possible, collect any receipts or proof of payment that proves the value of damaged items.

-- Obtain repair estimates from trusted contractors.
-Get written bids – including details of materials to be used and prices on a line-by-line basis – from licensed contractors.
-This can speed up the claims process.
-Permanent repairs shouldn’t be made until insurers have inspected your losses.
-Keep all damaged personal property until an insurance settlement has been reached.
+- Obtain repair estimates—three is usually required—from trusted contractors.
+Get written bids, including details of all materials used and prices on a line-by-line basis from licensed contractors.
+Don’t make permanent repairs and keep all damaged property until insurers have inspected your losses.

 - Keep receipts.
-If you make temporary repairs or have to relocate from your home while it is being repaired, keep records of your expenses since they are likely to be covered by your homeowners insurance policy.
+If you make temporary repairs or have to relocate from your home while it’s being repaired, keep records of your expenses since they’re likely to be covered by your homeowners policy.

 - Negotiate.
-If you don’t think you’ve been offered a fair settlement, don’t be afraid to negotiate with your insurer.
-If you can’t come to an agreement, you can take action by consulting an attorney or hiring a licensed public adjuster to act on your behalf.
-You can also contact your state’s insurance regulator to check on your consumer rights and make a complaint if necessary.
+If you don’t think your insurance company has offered you a fair settlement, don’t be afraid to negotiate with your insurer.
+If you can’t agree, you can take action by consulting an attorney or hiring a licensed public adjuster to act on your behalf.
+You can also contact your state’s insurance regulator to check your consumer rights and make a complaint if necessary.